 Understand that when you receive 1099 income, it is subject to federal tax, state tax, social security, and Medicare tax (aka self-employment tax) – but you only pay tax on your net income!
 Here’s an example.
 As a touring musician last year, you made $50,000 gross income, but you will only be paying tax on whatever your net income is.
 You can take deductions that were legitimately incurred, say expenses while you were touring were $15,000.
 Then you would only be liable for taxes on the net: $35,000.

-Now you can see why tracking expenses accurately is so critical for any working musician.
+Now you can see why tracking expenses accurately is such a critical tax tip for any working musician.
 You not only save federal and state taxes by paying on just the net, you’ll also pay less self-employment tax.
 Basically, you can save up to forty to forty-five cents in tax for every dollar you spend on legitimate tax deductions if you carefully document all relevant expenses.

 So with every indie artist trying to minimize his or her taxes by claiming every deduction and then some, isn’t there a risk to being audited?